 From buying a house to paying your taxes, from getting life insurance to buying a car on EMI, finance is everywhere.
 Each profession and age group has different financial needs and habits.
 This makes financial literacy a life skill needed compulsorily to improve lifestyle.
+Did you know that better financial planning is also linked with better mental health?
 Even slight mismanagement in finances can cause a material impact on families.
 To avoid this, it’s important to strike a balance between the income and expenses of the family.

 Achieving Financial Stability:

 Getting alarmed about your financial health is sooner the better.
 Managing money well in the youth years increases the chances of financially secured retirement.
 An informed financial habit such as investing monthly or limiting monthly expenses can go a long way toward having a huge retirement fund without any lagging debts.
 Not just for retirement purposes, but a healthy financial backend can help greatly in times of crises or medical emergencies.

 Keeps frauds at bay: